masssubash240/anti-virus/README.md

-# AI-Powered Advanced Security Toolkit
+# anonymous AI-Powered Advanced Security Toolkit

 ## Overview
 The **AI-Powered Advanced Security Toolkit** is a comprehensive cybersecurity application that provides multi-layered protection against various digital threats.
 It combines traditional security scanning with advanced AI-powered detection capabilities to offer robust defense mechanisms for both individual users and organizations.